MrSandrow/Pomodoro/README.md

 - ESLint
 - Jest

-It also helped me understanding why it is preferable to use React instead of Vanilla JS.
+It also helped me understanding the main struggles you encounter when building an app with Vanilla JS instead of React.